dotnet/android/build-tools/manifest-attribute-codegen/README.md

 # What is this?

-`manifest-attribute-codegen` a tool that collects Android SDK resource information about what XML elements can be placed in an AndroidManifest.xml, then generate a unified element/attribute definition with "which API introduced this" information.
+`manifest-attribute-codegen` a tool that collects Android SDK resource information about what XML elements can be placed in an AndroidManifest.xml (from Android SDK `attrs_manifest.xml` files), then generate a unified element/attribute definition with "which API introduced this" information.

 Using this information, we can generate `[(Application|Activity|etc)Attribute]` classes that can be used by both `Mono.Android` and `Xamarin.Android.Build.Tasks`.